apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hunter Biden to be arraigned on tax charges in Los Angeles**
+**US, Britain carry out strikes against Houthis in Yemen- officials**

-You can read more about it [here](https://www.cbsnews.com/news/hunter-biden-to-be-arraigned-on-tax-charges-in-los-angeles/).
+You can read more about it [here](https://www.reuters.com/world/us-britain-carry-out-strikes-against-houthis-yemen-officials-2024-01-11/).

 ## Requirements
 - Python 3.8